simonski/vizualiser/DESIGN.md

 For any Module, (Graph, Scene Picker, Legend), all content must be drawn within their bounds.
 Do not overdraw the bounds of the Module.

+The bounds of a Module should be rendered as as a round-rect when rendered.

+## Moving Modules

+When drag-dropping, the bounds of the Module should be rendered subtly.
+When a Module gets close to another Module, the edges should render in a greater luminosity to indicate they will collide.
+If possible, the "receiving" Module shoudl attempt to move itself away as if it were repelled.
+In the case that the user drops the active module, the repelled module shoul then persist with its new size.